Nonverbal communication

 A: 10,000

-(This versatility makes non-verbals of the face extremelyefficient and honest
+(This versatility makes non-verbals of the face extremelyefficient and honest, unless deliberately manipulated.)

 Q: Displays of emotions can generally be categorized into two groups: